Beginner strength training routine

 Beginner strength training routine week 1 & 2

-In weeks 1 & 2 you train twice a week.
+In weeks 1 & 2, you train twice a week.
 The two training days should be spread relatively evenly over the week.
 For example, you could work out on Mondays and Thursdays.
 Below you can see two different training days, which you always alternate.
 That means Monday would be your “Training Day 1” and Thursday would be your “Training Day 2”.
 Depending on your tolerance and individual level of performance, you will complete 2 to 3 sets per exercise.
-If you haven’t done any strength training for more than 3 to 6 months, it can make sense to start with 2 sets.
-Under the training plans you will find important information on how to carry out the training.
+If you haven’t done strength training for over 3 to 6 months, it can make sense to start with 2 sets.
+Under the training plans, you will find important information on how to carry out the training.
 Have fun! 🙂

 Day 1